dailystory/docs/articles/campaigns/index.md

 To edit a campaign either click on the sidebar menu when viewing a campaign or the more options button to the right of a campaign when viewing a list of campaigns:

 <iframe src="https://player.vimeo.com/video/382679147" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

+## Pause a Campaign<a name="pause-campaign"></a>
+When a campaign is paused the campaign's workflow is disabled, new leads aren't added to the campaign and campaign assets - such as emails - cannot be schedule.

+To paused a campaign, edit a campaign and toggle the paused button.
+To unpause a campaign, navigate to the Paused Campaigns view and click the "Activate Campaign" button.

+<iframe src="https://player.vimeo.com/video/382681057" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 ## Add Segments to a Campaign
 When assets, such as [emails](/emails/), are used in your campaign, only those contacts are able to receive messaging from that campaign.